georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • A spouse was already legally married at the time of the marriage

-In cases where there is a child of marriage or child to be born because of the marriage, it is not possible to file a petition for annulment of that marriage in Georgia.
-Rather, under O. C. G. A. § 19–4–2, an individual can file for a divorce, provided the grounds for divorce are met.
-Furthermore, when the petitioner is a minor or mentally incompetent, the petition for annulment can be filed by a next friend (an individual who is not a legal guardian but who represents the petitioner).
+In cases where there is a child of marriage or a child to be born because of the marriage, it is not possible to file a petition for annulment of that marriage in Georgia.
+Instead, an individual can file for a divorce under O. C. G. A. § 19–4–2, provided the grounds for divorce are met.
+Furthermore, when the petitioner is a minor or mentally incompetent, the petition for annulment may be filed by a next friend (an individual who is not a legal guardian but represents the petitioner).

 The legal procedure (pleading, service, and procedure) for divorce and annulment in the courts is the same.
 As such, plaintiffs are required to have been living within the state for at least 6 months before filing a petition in court.
-Where the plaintiff is a nonresident, such person’s spouse must meet the same requirement.
-Plaintiffs in active military service must reside within the state for at least a year.
-Typically, a decree of annulment can be granted at any time, provided a minimum of 30 days have elapsed from personal service and no objections or answers have been filed by the other spouse.
+Where the plaintiff is a nonresident, such person’s spouse is expected to meet the exact requirements.
+Plaintiffs in active military service should have resided within the state for at least a year.
+Typically, an annulment decree can be granted at any time, provided a minimum of 30 days have elapsed from personal service and no objections or answers have been filed by the other spouse.

-An annulment decree issued in Georgia not only nullifies a marriage contract, but can divide mutual debts, decide property rights, and order temporary alimony upon the petitioner’s request.
-Once this decree is issued, the marriage is invalidated and individuals can remarry.
+An annulment decree issued in Georgia not only nullifies a marriage contract but can also divide mutual debts, decide property rights, and order temporary alimony upon the petitioner’s request.
+Once this decree is issued, the marriage is invalidated, and individuals can remarry.

 Divorce

-Per O. C. G. A. § 19–5–3, there are 13 grounds for divorce in Georgia, Although, twelve of these reasons are based on the fault or behavior of one spouse, the thirteenth is Georgia’s no-fault divorce ground—irreconcilable differences.
+Per O. C. G. A. § 19–5–3, there are 13 grounds for divorce in Georgia.
+Although twelve of these reasons are based on the fault or behavior of one spouse, the thirteenth is Georgia’s no-fault divorce ground—irreconcilable differences.
 By stating this reason, both parties jointly admit that the marriage is irretrievably broken and cannot be fixed.
-Hence, a divorce decree is issued by the court as no one can be blamed for the marriage’s failure.
+Hence, the court issues a divorce decree, as no one can be blamed for the marriage’s failure.
 The other 12 reasons are as follows:

 • Intermarriage between closely related persons